aestellwag/plugin-conference-sip-failover/README.md

 <img  src="https://static0.twilio.com/marketing/bundles/marketing/img/logos/wordmark-red.svg"  alt="Twilio"  width="250"  />
 </a>

-# Twilio Flex Plugin - SIP Failover for SIP Endpoints
+# Twilio Flex Plugin - SIP Conference with Failover

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).

-This plugin provides the ability to add SIP endpoints to with failover to an alter SIP endpoint and also a third failover to PSTN/DID dialing.
+This plugin provides the ability to add a SIP or PSTN target within the Flex UI during a call.
+This also includes the ability ofailover to an alternate SIP target, and failback to PSTN/DID if the Primary and Secondary SIP Targets are down.
+This plugin is primary focused on enabling dialing to a SIP Endpoint or directing calls over a BYOC Trunk within the Flex UI during a conference.

 ## Pre-req